Reviews You Can Rely On

 Print Quality

-Bottom line, the Tina2 isn't optimized for top-of-the-line print quality, receiving a below-average score relative to the rest of our lineup.
-It's not necessarily designed to be the best of the best, however.
+Bottom line, the Tina2 isn't optimized for top-of-the-line print quality.
+It received a below-average score relative to the rest of our lineup, but it's not necessarily designed to be the best of the best.
 Delving deeper, tester Graham Faulknor admits, “There are no glaring holes or weak points.”
-It hits the mark for its intended audience.
+It's not up for more complex builds, but it hits the mark for its intended audience.

 entina tina2 - our benchy tugboat friend, as printed by the tina2.